Corticomics/rodRefReg/README.md

 (also add a picture of parts A and B setup in Unison)

    **4.3.** A model to hold a 10ml syringe upright, for use as a makeshift water reservoir when initially testing the RRR system (using a 18G blunt fill needle).
+Model was adapted from a smaller version made by the [OHRBETS](https://github.com/agordonfennell/OHRBETS) team.

   (Insert picture of irl print and the stl in blender)

 ![10ml_Water_Reservoir_Mount_x4](https://github.com/Corticomics/rodRefReg/assets/161750793/b99b08bc-4052-417a-88ea-356c3f739c3f)